Calculus with MAPLE

 Assesment methods and criteria linked to learning outcomes

 Optional course with no credits to be awarded.
 A credit can be earned on the basis of successfully solved individual tasks.

 Language of instruction

 The aim of the course is to familiarise students with the computational system Maple, which is powerful tool for solving mathematical and engineering problems.
-The course aims to guide students to the ability of an independent work in Maple environment so as they could deepen their knowledge depending on their individual needs.
+The course aims to guide students to the ability of an independent work in the Maple environment so as they could deepen their knowledge depending on their individual needs.
 Moreover, students will learn to analyze and solve some practical problems in single-handed projects.